 Let me invite you to look at our website today, www.LRWM.org.
 On that website, you'll be able to download free transcripts of this program and other programs of "It's a Good Life."
 These are absolutely free.

-If you'd like a written transcript, you can write to me, Lewis Woodard, 497 Judith Avenue, Fruitland Park, Florida 34731.
-You can also go on that website and leave us a prayer request, look at Bible study helps, and also you can leave us some of your answered prayers.
+You can also go on that website and leave us a Prayer request, look at Bible study helps, and also you can eave us some of your answered prayers.
 We want to rejoice with you.
 If you've recently been saved, go on that website or write to me and request free information on the salvation that you've received, how that God wants the best for you and that you have the best through the Lord Jesus Christ.
-And no one can take that from you because you have trusted the Lord as your Savior.
+And no one can take that from you because you have trusted the Lord as your Saviour.